ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-CWT-encoding title="Example CWT Claims Set Using CBOR Encoding."}

+### Update of Access Rights # {#sec-as-update-access-rights}

+\[

+TODO: Specify how the AS issues an Access Token that dynamically updates the access rights of C. (See below for pre-requirements and a high-level direction)

+(This should be specified with content in the present section, as well as in {{sec-c-as-token-endpoint}} and {{sec-rs-update-access-rights}}).

+At the moment, this profile does not support the dynamic update of access rights for the Client like other transport profiles of ACE do.

+This can be enabled by building on concepts defined in {{I-D.ietf-ace-workflow-and-params}}:

+* "Token series" - In this profile, it would be specialized as a set of consecutive Access Tokens issued by the AS for the pair (C, AUD), where C is the Client whose public authentication credential is bound to those Access Tokens, while AUD is the audience for which C requests those Access Tokens.

+* "token_series_id" - At the time of writing, {{I-D.ietf-ace-workflow-and-params}} describes the intended direction for defining this new prospective parameter, to be used in the Access Token Request/Response exchange between C and the AS.

+  This parameter is meant to specify the unique identifier of a token series.
+In parallel, it is planned to define a new, corresponding claim to include into Access Tokens.

+At a high-level, the above can enable the dynamic update of access rights as follows:

+* Each Access Token in a token series includes the claim "token_series_id", with value the identifier of the token series that the Access Token belongs to.

+* When issuing the first Access Token in a token series, the AS includes the parameter "token_series_id" in the Access Token Response to the Client, with value the identifier of the token series that the Access Token belongs to.

+* When C requests from the AS an Access Token that dynamically updates its current access rights to access protected resources at the same audience, C sends to the AS an Access Token Request such that:

+  - It includes the parameter "token_series_id", with value the identifier of the token series for which the new Access Token is requested.

+  - It does _not_ include the parameters "context_id", "salt_input", and "client_cred_verify" or "client_cred_verify_mac".

+* If the AS issues the new Access Token that dynamically updated the access rights of C, then the Access Token includes the claim "token_series_id", with value the identifier of the same token series for which the Access Token has been issued.

+When receiving the new Access Token, the RS uses the value of the claim "token_series_id", and identifies the stored old Access Token that has to be superseded by the new one, as both belonging to the same token series.

+\]

 ### 'context_id' Claim ### {#context_id_claim}

 The 'context_id' claim provides a value that the Client requesting the Access Token wishes to use with the RS, as a hint for a security context.